gelicia/prusa_exporter/README.md

 At this moment it's not possible to get information what printer is running at the defined endpoint.
 So I don't even use this information in the code.
 If in the future will the information be available I'll use it to generate compatible metrics gcode and the `prusa.yml` will be bit easier to configure.

+However printer model is not necessary for run of the exporter itself but it is used in Grafana dashboards where you can filter by model of the printer.

 ### Is the docker compose production ready?

 Absolutely not, you can take it as example but you should properly configure Loki, Grafana and Prometheus.